khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 ## Overview

+Our charts are built with resources from the [Apache ECharts](https://echarts.apache.org/) Open Source Library.
 Charts should be:

 - Simple to understand, and easy to interact with.
 - Have a consistent visual appearance, and be accessible on all screen sizes.
-- Be easy to build, and straightforward to modify.

-Our charts are built with resources from the [Apache ECharts](https://echarts.apache.org/) Open Source Library.

-### Content and style

-General content and style considerations for charts include:
+### General guidelines

+When putting together your chart, consider the following:

-- If there is more than one series being displayed, add a legend.
+- If there is more than one data series being displayed, add a legend to differentiate them.
 - In legends, any text after the series name is optional.
 Use this space to add complementary information as needed, such as total or average values.
 - Use chart titles, category and value labels as necessary to clarify the content being shown, with units in parentheses, if required.
 Note that units aren't always necessary, for example, in the case of counts.
-- Charts follow the data visualization recommendations for [color](/color).
+- Charts follow the data visualization recommendations for [color](/data-visualization/color).
 - When hovering, detailed information on the data point is shown in a [popover](/components/popover).

 ### Types

 GitLab UI supports [column](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-column-chart--default), [line](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-line-chart--default), [area](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-area-chart--default), [bar](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-bar-chart--default), [scatter](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-discrete-scatter-chart--default), [gauge](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-gauge-chart--default) and [sparkline](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-sparkline-chart--default) charts.
-In addition, there are other forms of data visualizations available (see, for example, the [overview](overview) page for information on heat maps, and the separate [single stat](singlestat) page).
+In addition, there are other forms of data visualizations available (see, for example, the [overview](/data-visualization/overview) page for information on heat maps, and the [single stat](/data-visualization/single-stat) page for additional information on the single stat component).

 When choosing a chart type, first consider your data set.
 If you are hoping to show: